vorticist/os-demo/README.md

 cd iac
 cdk8s init go-app
 ```
-The `main.go` file is the entry point for the project and it will contain generated code by the cdk8s cli, you can modify that code in place, but we'll be using a separate file to keep things tidy.
+The `main.go` file is the entry point for the project and it will contain generated code by the cdk8s cli, you can modify that chart in place, but we'll be using a separate file to keep things tidy.

 It is also important to run the [cdk8s import command](https://cdk8s.io/docs/latest/cli/import/) as this will import all the base constructs to work with kubernetes.
 ``` bash